-The healing mode determines how abandoned channels are gradually removed from the floodplain.
-By conducting 10 Myr base runs with different healing modes, we found that the deposition-only and erosion-only runs generated fans that nearly entirely filled up the simulation space over the course of several million years (Fig. 12).
-This occurs because the remnant topography of abandoned channels was never entirely removed by healing between visitations (Fig. 4).
-This is true even for the erosion-only run as, by definition, channels that achieve superelevation before abandonment have bases that are higher than surrounding floodplains.
-Since healing in erosion-only runs terminates once levees reach channel-beds, superelevated abandoned channel-beds on the floodplain remain indefinitely.

-Healing mode affects avulsion location and introduces a new dynamic for fan growth.
-In erosion-only runs, the avulsion location progrades propagates the farthest into the basin (Fig. 12B).
+- The healing mode determines how abandoned channels are gradually removed from the floodplain.
+By conducting 535 10 Myr base runs with different healing modes, we found that the deposition-only and erosion-only runs generated fans that nearly entirely filled up the simulation space over the course of several million years (Fig. 12).
+This occurs because the remnant topography of abandoned channels was never entirely removed by healing between visitations.
+This is true even for the erosiononly run as, by definition, channels that achieve superelevation before abandonment have bases that are higher than surrounding floodplains.
+Since healing in erosion-only runs terminates once levees reach channel-beds, superelevated 540 abandoned channel-beds on the floodplain remain indefinitely. - Healing mode affects avulsion location and introduces a new dynamic for fan growth.
+In erosion-only runs, the avulsion location progrades the farthest into the basin (Fig. 12B).
 Interestingly, the median and 95th percentile time series for deposition-only and erosion-only avulsion locations show spikes that represent avulsion location rapidly moving toward the mountain-front.
-These spikes represent lobe switching events, where avulsion loci shifted proximally as depositional space lower on the fan is filled and apical avulsions reroute flow to new regions on the fan surface (Fig. 7B,C; Supplemental Videos 1-3; DOI: 10.5446/54887).
+These spikes represent lobe switching events, where avulsion loci shifted proximally as depositional space lower on the fan is filled and apical avulsions reroute flow to new regions on the fan surface (Fig. 7B,C; Supplemental Videos 545 1-3; DOI: 10.5446/54887).
 This compares well to observations of real-world megafans where deposition is interpreted to have occurred on discrete lobes (Chakraborty et al., 2010; Zani et al., 2012; Assine et al., 2014; Weissmann et al., 2015; Pupim et al., 2017).
-Lobe switching emerges in the model when deposition in ais localized in a particular region eauses asufficiently long for a lobate area to become raised relative to other areas on the floodplain.
-This lowers the effective slope of this pathway, leading to a slope disadvantage over other regions on the floodplain.
-Future apical avulsions can then redirect flow to these other lower regions due to slope-weighted pathfinding, leading these lower regions to themselves eventually become raised and begin the cycle anew.
-Lobe switching does not occur during the earliest stages of fan growth because slopes are relatively steep on all faces of the fan and there is thus little intervening topography that could prevent an avulsing river from accessing other areas on the fan surface.
+Lobe switching emerges in the model when deposition in a particular region causes a lobate area to become raised relative to other areas on the floodplain.
+This limits the accommodation available over this area, leading to a slope disadvantage over other regions on the floodplain.
+Future apical avulsions can redirect flow to these other lower regions, which will - 550 themselves eventually become raised and begin the cycle anew.
+Lobe switching does not occur during the earliest stages of fan growth because there is ample accommodation on all faces of the fan.

-In contrast to the deposition-only and erosion-only runs, the far-field directed simulation achieved dynamic equilibrium relatively quickly and maintained a well-defined boundary between the proximal and distal domains for the remainder of the run.
+In contrast to the deposition-only and erosion-only runs, the far-field directed simulation achieved dynamic equilibrium relatively quickly and maintained a well-defined boundary between the proximal and distal domains for the 555 remainder of the run.
 This occurs because it is the only healing mode that completely removes abandoned channel topography from floodplains.
 As such, this is the only healing mode that erases the topographic, attractive, and repulsive "memories" (sensu Reitz et al., 2010) of abandoned channels.
-Lobe switching on the same timescale is not observed in these runs because, unlike the deposition-only and erosion-only runs, far-field directed runs do not preserve topography indefinitely and alluvium is removed too quickly to build up regional slopes that can effectively resist pathfinding.
-Thus, while lobe switching seems to have somewhat different frequencies based on whether abandoned channel healing is dominated by infilling or levee erosion, the overall existence of lobe switching on this $O:10^5$ timescale is sensitive to the preservation potential of superelevated channel beds and alluvial ridges.
+Lobe switching on the same timescale is not observed in these runs because, unlike the deposition-only and erosion-only runs, far-field directed runs do not preserve topography indefinitely and alluvium is removed sufficiently quickly to provide accommodation on all faces of the fan throughout the run.